glowhub-org/illumination-core/README.md

 That’s all—now English readers will instantly grasp what “照度コア (illumination-core)” does.
 Whenever you update the Japanese part, just mirror the change in this English block.
 Good luck and ping me anytime you want more polish!

+If you have any questions, please feel free to open an Issue or PR.
+But replies can be slow.